-During the three months ended March 31, 2023, the Company evaluated the impact of current economic situation on the recoverability of all its other vessel groups and has determined that there were no events or changes in circumstances which indicated that their carrying amounts may not be recoverable.
-Accordingly, there was no triggering event and no impairment test was performed for the three months ended March 31, 2023.
+During the nine months ended September 30, 2023, the Company evaluated the impact of current economic situation on the recoverability of all its vessel groups and has determined that there were no events or changes in circumstances which indicated that their carrying amounts may not be recoverable.
+Accordingly, there were no triggering events and no impairment test was performed for the nine months ended September 30, 2023.

 Through the latter part of 2022, the Company noted that charter rates in the spot market had come under pressure and accordingly determined that events occurred, and circumstances had changed, which indicated that potential impairment of the Company's long-lived assets could exist.
 These indicators included continued volatility in the spot market and the related impact of the current container sector on management's expectation for future revenues.
-As a result, step one of the impairment assessment of each of the vessel groups was performed as at December 31, 2022 and step two of the impairment analysis was required for one vessel group, as its undiscounted projected net operating cash flows did not exceed its carrying value.
+As a result, step one of the impairment assessment of each of the vessel groups was performed as at December 31, 2022 and step two of the impairment analysis was required for one vessel of the group, as its undiscounted projected net operating cash flows did not exceed its carrying value.
 As a result, the Company recorded an impairment loss of \$3,033 for one vessel asset group with a total aggregate carrying amount of \$9,033 which was written down to its fair value of \$6,000.

-In December 2021, the Company purchased interest rate caps with an aggregate notional amount of \$484.1 million, which amortizes over time as the Company's outstanding debt balances decline.
-In February 2022, the Company further hedged its exposure by putting in place two USD one-month LIBOR interest rate caps of 0.75% through fourth quarter 2026, on \$507.9 million of its floating rate debt.
-The second interest rate cap was not designated as a cash flow hedge and therefore the negative fair value adjustment of \$2,785 as at March 31, 2023 was recorded through interim unaudited condensed Consolidated Statements of Income (\$4,564 positive fair value adjustment as at March 31, 2022).
+In December 2021, the Company purchased interest rate caps with an aggregate notional amount of \$484,106, which amortizes over time as the Company's outstanding debt balances decline.
+In February 2022, the Company further hedged its exposure by putting in place two USD one-month LIBOR interest rate caps of 0.75% through fourth quarter 2026, on \$507,891 of its floating rate debt.
+The second interest rate cap was not designated as a cash flow hedge and therefore the negative fair value adjustment of \$1,037 for nine months ended September 30, 2023 was recorded through interim unaudited condensed Consolidated Statements of Income (\$11,308 positive fair value adjustment for nine months ended September 30, 2022).
 ASC 815-20-25-13a stipulates that an entity may designate either all or certain future interest payments on variable-rate debt as the hedged exposure in a cash flow hedge relationship.
 The Company is designating certain future interest payments on its outstanding variable-rate debt as the hedged item in this relationship.
-Under ASC 815-20-25-106e, "for cash flow hedges of the interest payments on only a portion of the principal amount of the interest-bearing asset or liability, the notional amount of the interest rate cap designated as the hedging instrument matches the principal amount of the portion of the asset or liability on which the hedged interest payments are based".
-In this case, the Company has designated only a portion of its outstanding debt (initially, \$253.9 million) as the hedged item, and any interest payments beyond the notional amount of the interest rate cap in any given period are not designated as being hedged.
+Under ASC 815-20-25-106e, "for cash flow hedges of the interest payments on only a portion of the principal amount of the interest-bearing asset or liability, the notional amount of the interest rate cap designated as the hedged item, and any interest payments are based".
+In this case, the Company has designated only a portion of its outstanding debt (initially, \$253,946) as the hedged item, and any interest payments beyond the notional amount of the interest rate cap in any given period are not designated as being hedged.